openSUSE/news-o-o/_posts/2011-03-19-opensuse-weekly-news-issue-167-is-out.markdown

 **PyLotRO Launcher for Linux **

-There™s ways to run the game and the Turbine launcher (.NET) isn™t really friendly of
+Thereâ€™s ways to run the game and the Turbine launcher (.NET) isnâ€™t really friendly of
         wine.
-I™ve decided to go for PyLotRO which is a small launcher written in Python.
-I™ve made a small test package which is available on my test repository in OBS ([openSUSE Build Service](http://build.opensuse.org/)) and called it python-lotro.
+Iâ€™ve decided to go for PyLotRO which is a small launcher written in Python.
+Iâ€™ve made a small test package which is available on my test repository in OBS ([openSUSE Build Service](http://build.opensuse.org/)) and called it python-lotro.
 You can find it [here](http://bit.ly/e2GLTb).
 For openSUSE 11.4 it can download this RPM, [python-lotro-0.1.14-4.1.noarch.rpm](http://bit.ly/eM96wk) and install it with: **sudo zypper install python-lotro-0.1.14-4.1.noarch.rpm**.
 This will also create a link on your Games menu entry (works in GNOME, never tested on KDE).

 You have the Linux launcher installer and are a tiny step away from being able to play
-        LoTRO¦
+        LoTROâ€¦

-**Updating the Game¦ **
+**Updating the Gameâ€¦ **

 PyLotRO provides a small interface with the very basic functionality available from the
         Turbine Launcher.
 Allows to configure wine debugging output and patch the game amongst other features.
-Here™s a small screenshot how it™s looks:
+Hereâ€™s a small screenshot how itâ€™s looks:

 <table cellpadding="0" cellspacing="0" border="0" width="40%" summary="manufactured viewport for HTML img" ><tr >
 <td >![](http://lizards.opensuse.org/wp-content/uploads/2011/03/Screenshot-Lord-of-the-Rings-Online-Launcher-for-Linux.png)
 </td></tr></table>

-To update the game, it™s only required to hit the ˜**Tools**˜ menu and select ˜**Patch**˜.
+To update the game, itâ€™s only required to hit the â€˜**Tools**â€˜ menu and select â€˜**Patch**â€˜.
 This will
         access the game contents, download, decrypt and update the game to the latest version.
 Due to the size of the game it really takes a bit of time, so be patient.

 **WARNING**: Before launching the game make sure that you
         have 3D effects disabled on the Desktop (ex: disable compiz or composite in Kwin).
-If this step isn™t done, the game might suffer of great performance issues and weird behavior.
-If something looks fishy, then that™s because you forgot this step.
-This also made me think in one thing¦ What impact will Unity and gnome-shell have in cases like this¦ when the accelerated 3D Desktop will generate performance issues in applications like in this case¦ something to look for in the nearby future¦
+If this step isnâ€™t done, the game might suffer of great performance issues and weird behavior.
+If something looks fishy, then thatâ€™s because you forgot this step.
+This also made me think in one thingâ€¦ What impact will Unity and gnome-shell have in cases like thisâ€¦ when the accelerated 3D Desktop will generate performance issues in applications like in this caseâ€¦ something to look for in the nearby futureâ€¦

-After the update it™s possible to login into the game, configure the options and give it
+After the update itâ€™s possible to login into the game, configure the options and give it
-        a go¦ You will need a game account first than can be created for free (Europe only as far as I am aware, the game seems to be under subscription in the US), make sure you download the European client as well.
+        a goâ€¦ You will need a game account first than can be created for free (Europe only as far as I am aware, the game seems to be under subscription in the US), make sure you download the European client as well.

 **Gameplay **

-The game tries to detect the best configuration for your system (Low in my case)¦ I™ve
+The game tries to detect the best configuration for your system (Low in my case)â€¦ Iâ€™ve
         forced it to Very High, selected my native resolution and gave it a go.
 The game is fluid enough, though lags a bit in big cities (ex: Bree), this is somehow something to expect, the same happens in Windows.
-While I haven™t seen much problems with performance, I™ve disabled dynamic lighting and it™s somehow a bit better.
+While I havenâ€™t seen much problems with performance, Iâ€™ve disabled dynamic lighting and itâ€™s somehow a bit better.
 The runs nice and everything seems to work.

-I know many tutorials talk about winetricks and d3dx9¦ I™ve not did such things and the
+I know many tutorials talk about winetricks and d3dx9â€¦ Iâ€™ve not did such things and the
-        game runs very nice with the native wine dll™s without having the need of installing Microsoft™s DirectX files.
+        game runs very nice with the native wine dllâ€™s without having the need of installing Microsoftâ€™s DirectX files.

 This was a very pleasant experience, and it really surprised me on the positive.
         OpenSUSE has a very nice version of wine capable of running at least LotRO and World of Warcraft without any issues!
-It™s something that is worth trying with openSUSE!
+Itâ€™s something that is worth trying with openSUSE!

 **Licenses**: [FDL 1.2](http://www.gnu.org/licenses/old-licenses/fdl-1.2.html)

-
+â€

+â€œ

 [Martin Schlander: GNOME NetworkManager Applet in KDE in openSUSE 11.4](http://mschlander.wordpress.com/2011/03/17/gnome-networkmanager-applet-in-kde-in-opensuse-11-4/)